sics-iot/calipso/mccontikimac/README.md

 ## Usage example

-A simple example of how to use MiCMAC is available under "rime".
+* A simple example of how to use MiCMAC is available under "rime".
 The included Makefile and project-conf.h are good pointers to how to configure MiCMAC with your application.

+* A simple UDP/RPL/IPv6 example is available also

+## Note for Cooja

+There is a bug in Cooja multichannel support that causes many valid transimissions to be ignored be the receiver and that causes interference between different channels sometime.